-For a point $X\in\sigma^0$ we call the corresponding $k$ in \eqref{eq:setting:T} {\it the stay number} of $X$. \begin{rem} The image of $\sigma_0$ under $T$ may not be contained in $\Pi_0$.
-However, throughout this paper, we only consider points sufficiently close to $M^+$ such that its image lie in $\Pi_0$. \end{rem}
+For a point $M\in\Sigma^0$ we call the corresponding $k$ in \eqref{eq:setting:T} {\it the stay number} of $M$.
+The image of $\Sigma^0$ under $T$ may not be entirely contained in $\Pi_0$.
+However, throughout this paper, we only consider points sufficiently close to $M^+$ such that their images lie in $\Pi_0$.